jeffc12/PG4Zillow/README.md

 Each photo is displayed in a 'sliding' format which allows users to swipe or click to view each of the photos.

-The example also includes bootstrap 4.x and demonstrates the usage bootstrap cards/containers for dynamic resizing.
+The example also includes bootstrap 4.x and demonstrates the usage of bootstrap cards/containers for dynamic resizing.

 ## How to Run
 Once in the directory: